 Execute a Query

-Once the query is ready, use the Execute Query icon to generate the report.
+When the query is ready, use the Execute Query icon to generate the report.
 Fetch opens the Results page to display the data.

 To export the results in spreadsheet format: